 While some lumpfish roe is fresh, most products are pasteurized in high heat to ensure safe consumption and longer shelf life.
 Some products are also treated with preservatives, dyed, or enhanced with natural flavors.

-Like with any roe product, do your research and know what you’re getting before you buy!
+Like with any roe product, do your research about the farming practices and know what you’re getting before you buy!
 Thankfully, the best lumpfish roe is quite affordable – roughly $20 for 12 ounces.

 The natural colors of lumpfish roe will vary greatly depending on the environment of the fish.
-Some roe is clear and grey, while others are a light orange or yellow.
+Some roe is clear and grey, while others are a light orange, yellow, or caramel color.
 Many reports of rainbow-colored lumpfish roe, which could surprise anyone!

-For this reason, most commercial lumpfish roe is dyed deep red or black to ensure consistency and put consumers at ease.
+For this reason, most commercial lumpfish roe is dyed deep red or black to ensure consistency and put any shopper at ease, as black lumpfish caviar or red lumpfish caviar looks more like stereotypical caviar.

 The size of lumpfish roe is also rather small since females can spawn up to 200,000 eggs at a time.
 These are not the large and luscious pearls you may expect from authentic caviar, so be aware of this before buying.